0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `"10s"`

-**Description:** ClosingSignalsManagerWaitForCheckingL1Timeout is used by the closing signals manager to wait for its operation
+**Description:** ForcedBatchesCheckInterval is used by the closing signals manager to wait for its operation

 **Examples:**